jjhbk/D-OCR/README.md

-# DOCR
+# D-OCR

-A decentralized OCR application built with cartesi &amp;  tesseract-ocr engine
+A decentralized OCR solution for transparent document compilation